-These recommendations are directed toward people who have complex chronic pain, meaning chronic pain on most days in the past three months coupled with pain-related social role dysfunction or psychosocial risks.
-This dysfunction can be manifested as being:
+These recommendations are directed toward people who have chronic pain with life activity impacts, meaning chronic pain on most days in the past three months coupled with pain-related activity limitations or psychosocial risks.
+Activity limitations may include:

-- Unable to work or attend school due to pain for one month or more or who are at risk of prolonged work loss - Unable to fulfill home or family responsibilities for one month or more due to pain. - Unable to live independently without assistance due to pain and limitations in mobility, cooking, bathing, dressing, etc. - Ineffective use of health care for pain such as using high-dose opioids, repeated emergency department visits, doctor shopping, etc.
+- Unable to work or attend school due to pain for one month or more or who are at risk of prolonged work loss - Unable to fulfill home or family responsibilities for one month or more due to pain. - Unable to live independently without assistance due to pain and limitations in mobility, cooking, bathing, dressing, etc. - Ineffective use of health care for pain such as using high-dose opioids, repeated emergency department visits, doctor shopping, etc. - Sedentary lifestyle in which resting is a major life activity

-There is a growing body of evidence on factors that influence chronic pain, also called pain amplifiers.
-Chronic pain is associated with depression and anxiety (including fear of movement or re-injury)^{27,28,29} as well as with sleep and sleep disturbance.^{30,31} Other factors associated with chronic pain include conflicts in relationships, poor nutrition, weight gain, smoking, and drug or alcohol problems.
+There is a growing body of evidence on factors that influence chronic pain with life activity impacts, called "pain amplifiers".
+Chronic pain with life activity impacts is associated with depression and anxiety (including fear of movement or re-injury)^{27,28,29} as well as with sleep and sleep disturbance.^{30,31} Other factors associated with chronic pain with life activity impacts include conflicts in relationships, poor nutrition, weight gain, smoking, and drug or alcohol problems.
 Additional psychosocial risks include physical inactivity, conflicts in relationships, catastrophizing, low self-efficacy, perceived injustice, disability conviction, poor treatment adherence, anger, loss of employment, low recovery expectations, and other social stressors.